Address

 In addition to our partnership with you, LBTC has long-standing partnerships with several organizations in the mission field.
 My primary purpose for travelling to Cameroon is to give personal attention to our missionaries through a review process and through support, encouragement, and prayer together.
 It is my great privilege to participate in this partnership with our LBTC missionaries.

 LBTC’s next partnership is with SIL Cameroon.
 This partnership allows LBTC personnel to access practical things like accommodations and meals at their facility in Yaounde and professional resources like translation workshops, retreats, translation consultants, and more.
-I had the pleasure of meeting with their director, Fabienne Freelandduring my recent trip and LBTC and SIL have recently updated our Memorandum of Understanding, outlining the ways we support each other in ministry.during my recent trip and LBTC and SIL have recently updated our Memorandum of Understanding, outlining the ways we support each other in ministry.,
+I enjoy meeting with their general director, Apolinaire Ambassa and other SIL leaders on my visits to Cameroon.
+We have recently updated our Memorandum of Understanding with SIL Cameroon which outlines various ways that we support each other in ministry.”

 A third partner with LBTC in Cameroon is Cameroon Bible Society (ABC).
 This organization provides a final review of every Bible translation.
 This review gives assurance to the reader that the Bible translation is accurate, in accord with the best original language (Greek and Hebrew) manuscripts available.
 ABC also publishes the translations assuring that the Bibles are not controlled by any one denomination, but are available to all.
-I had the privilege of being introduced to Dr. Luc Gnowa, ABC’s director, during my recent trip and enjoyed a very productive and informative meeting with him..
+I meet with ABC’s director, Dr. Luc Gnowa, as often as possible when I am in Yaounde and appreciate LBTC’s on-going productive relationship with ABC.

 Each time I travel to Cameroon I see more and more reasons to rejoice in what God is doing through His Word.
 Pastor Touka told me of a village where there were no Christians five years ago.
 Now because the Scriptures were translated and distributed to the people of that village in their heart language, and because they allowed Christians from another village of the same language group to establish Bible listening groups and Bible study groups there, a Christian congregation is worshipping there and growing.